-The project period officially begins 1 August, in relation to the start of a new term.
+The project period begins when the decision of approval has been sent out, in May for the spring round and November for the autumn round.
 If a project plans activities during three terms, one applies for a two-year project period.
 The project must begin the same year the application is granted (except the autumn round for preparatory visits).